 While you may not want to complain about these seemingly small annoyances, the fact is, these little things can add up to become huge problems.
 Working in an office requires a lot of thinking and brain work.

 If you can't concentrate, you can't produce quality work.
 If you don't produce quality work, your boss won't be too happy.
 This can cause stress, which can put a strain on your heart and lead to other health problems.
 It's a chain reaction of health effects all brought on by too much noise.

 Open offices were once considered a great way to increase productivity.
 Workers could collaborate and interact with each other.
-By providing workers with the opportunity to have more interaction with their co-workers, it was believed that this way of working would produce the feeling of one happy family.
+By providing workers with the opportunity to have more access to their co-workers, it was believed the office would feel like one big happy family.

 While this concept still works to some extent, there are many open office downsides that are proving to have negative consequences for worker production and employee health.

 Besides the distracting noise factors, workers face high exposure to the flu and other contagious diseases.
 There is also no private space to retreat to when you just need a moment for yourself or time to think.

 The Solution to Health Effects Brought on By Office Noise